 - Shiru (汁) – a bowl of soup, which may contain vegetables or tofu

-- Okazu (おかず) – main dish and 2 side dishes composed of vegetables, tofu, fish or meat
+- Okazu (おかず) – main dish and two side dishes composed of vegetables, tofu, fish, or meat

-- Kouno mono(香の物) – a small plate of pickled seasonal vegetables
+- Kouno mono(香の物) – a small plate of tsukemono, pickled vegetables

-This meal format can be served for breakfast, lunch or dinner.
+This meal format can be served for breakfast, lunch, or dinner.
 If you’ve been fortunate to spend a night at a ryokan (Japanese inn), you may have witnessed the elaborate spread of dishes for breakfast.
-Or perhaps you may have encountered something similar in the form of a teishoku (set meal on a tray) at Ootoya Restaurant (the Japanese chain restaurant) or other places.
+Or perhaps you may have encountered something similar in the form of a teishoku (set menu) at a Japanese chain restaurant such as Ootoya or other places.

-The style of “one soup three dishes” originates from Honzen Ryori (本膳料理), a highly refined system of meal-serving that was established as a banquet style of the upper nobility and the samurai class during the Muromachi period (1336–1573).
+The style of “one soup, three dishes” originates from Honzen Ryori (本膳料理), a highly refined system of meal-serving established as a banquet style for the upper nobility and the samurai class during the Muromachi period (1336–1573).

 The elaborate dishes were arranged and brought to the guests on small four-legged tray tables called “zen” (膳).
-The tables would be presented to the guests in sets of three, five, or seven, starting with the main “zen” (Hon-zen 本膳), second “zen” (Nino-zen 二の膳), third “zen” (Sanno-zen 三の膳) and so forth.
+The tables were presented to the guests in sets of three, five, or seven, starting with the main “zen” (Hon-zen 本膳), the second “zen” (Nino-zen 二の膳), the third “zen” (Sanno-zen 三の膳), and so forth.

-The style of honzen ryori simplified over time from the extravagance to the everyday meal, and what remains to this day are the dishes on the main “zen” (Hon-zen), featuring rice, soup, pickles and three okazu dishes.
-This is the foundation of “one soup three dishes.”
+The style of honzen ryori simplified over time from extravagance to the everyday meal, and what remains to this day are the dishes on the main “zen” (Hon-zen), featuring rice, soup, pickles, and three okazu dishes.
+This is the foundation of “one soup, three dishes.”

-Wondering why there’s no mention of rice or pickles in the Ichiju Sansai (One Soup Three Dishes) setup?
-This is because rice and pickled vegetables are always included in a Japanese meal.
-Rice is not only a dish in itself, but it is also an essential component in the national cuisine.
+You may wonder why there’s no mention of rice or Tsukemono pickles in the Ichiju Sansai.
+This is because a Japanese meal always includes rice and pickled vegetables.
+Rice is not only a dish in itself, but it is also an essential component of the national cuisine.

 It’s also a necessary ingredient in Japanese cuisine.
-Koji (麹) mold culture injected into steamed rice is an essential ingredient in making Sake, Mirin and Miso.
+Koji mold culture injected into steamed rice is essential in making sake, mirin, and miso.

 Browse through the recipes below to pick out what you want to cook!